pierre-yves-monnet/C8-execute-usertask-with-result/README.md

     lockObjectTransporter.waitForResult(timeoutDurationInMs);
 ```

-This object is created just before, and saved in a Map.
-The key is the jobKey, which is unique.
+This object was created just before and saved in a map.
+The Key is the `jobKey`, which is unique.
 ```java
  LockObjectTransporter lockObjectTransporter = new LockObjectTransporter();
     lockObjectTransporter.jobKey = jobKey;